 It is important you keep an eye out for warning signs and consult a doctor early if your child is complaining of:

 “Flu treatment depends on the severity of your child’s condition as well as their age.”

 “So what should I do if my child has the flu?” asked a clearly worried Aashna.

-For children whose symptoms aren’t severe, plenty of bed rest and fluid intake is advised.
+For children whose flu symptoms aren’t severe, plenty of bed rest and fluid intake is advised.

 Steam inhalation and fever relief preparations also aid the healing process.
-For children more than 1 year of age, licking a small amount of honey also helps soothe the child’s symptoms.
+For children more than 1 year of age, licking a small amount of honey also helps soothe the flu symptoms in child.

 In Viraj’s case, Dr. Mandeep focused on easing the symptoms since antibiotics weren’t effective against viral infections.